Sharded blockchain architecture

 Each epoch distributes validators across shards using controlled randomness so no group can permanently anchor itself to one shard.

-Rotation and slashing
+Rotation

 Roadmap